macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 4/README.md

 ![webPageTab](https://github.com/macoto00/Frontend-Developer-Code-Lessons/assets/117540231/0bb50233-ba5a-408a-84b6-7835be474cfe)

-Do you knou you can make your own Favicon? https://realfavicongenerator.net/
+Do you know you can make your own Favicon? https://realfavicongenerator.net/

 ## Index Page